Fatwood is a great alternative to commercial firestarters and more effective than many other natural firelighters, like dry grass or kindling.

-As fatwood is situated within the heartwood or center of the tree, you’ll need to clear away any bark or rotten wood from the stump so you can access it.
+As fatwood is situated within the heartwood or center of the tree, you’ll need to remove any bark or rotten wood from the stump to access it.

 The easiest way to do this is with a survival axe.
 Scrape away the rotten, crumbling wood until you reach the center of the stump.

 If there’s fatwood in there, you’ll soon know about it from the smell.
 Fatwood is also hard and almost caramel-colored, whereas rotten wood will be darker and more earthy in appearance and fragrance.